smdvdsn/hauntedpi/README.md

 ## Raspberry Pi Tips

 #### Set mixer to auto output
-If there is no sound from your pi when playing a sound file Type the below at the command prompt on the pi.
+If there is no sound from your pi when playing a sound file.
-Last number can also be 1 to force headphones.
+You can run the following command to set the audio output Last number can also be 1 to force headphones.

-`sudo amixer cset numid=3 0`
+`$ sudo amixer cset numid=3 0`